Phils0/UkTimetableService/README.md

 More information about accessing these files can be found at https://wiki.openraildata.com/index.php?title=KnowledgeBase

 ## Darwin Data - WIP
 Optionally can load Darwin data.
-Currently only loades reference data.
+Currently only loads reference data.

 ## Build and Test